-For "The Wife of Bath's Prologue," we built two separate stemmata because we know that the Ellesmere manuscript (El) changes exemplars around line 400.
+For "The Wife of Bath's Prologue," where are two separate stemmata because the project's research indicates that the Ellesmere manuscript (El) changes exemplars around line 400.
 This became clear during the research that led to the publication of The Wife of Bath's Prologue on CD-ROM (Chaucer 1996; Robinson 1997, 79), and was independently confirmed by the chi-square analysis carried out by Windram, Howe, and Spencer, who point out the exact place of maximum chi-square value is character 3384, "which corresponds to line 404 in the text and is the location most likely to be the site of manuscript recombination" (Windram, Howe, and Spencer 2005, 194-95).
 This example shows very clearly the change of Ellesmere's habitual position within the stemmata (clustering close to Hengwrt [Hg] and Christ Church [Ch]) as it does in figure 5, to branching with Bo1, Ph2, Gg and Si (figure 4).
 For most scholars, just the shift from one place to another is remarkable.
 However, Ellesmere grouping with those manuscripts is the same pattern of variation found in "The Squire's Tale" (Bordalejo 2002, 200-3).
 Gg also has the tendency to shift positions in the stemmata, suggesting either a contaminated exemplar or multiple sources for the manuscript resulting in conflation.
+Both Gg and El share a relatively high number of this characteristic agreement below the archetype, an agreement that is both genetic and conflicts with the other textual characteristics these manuscripts present.

 Manly and Rickert, for all their laboriously accurate work on the Canterbury Tales (Manly and Rickert 1940) were unable to understand major sections of the tradition, particularly archetypal variation and the internal relationships within the d group.
 The data is too vast for humans to classify, understand, and draw sound conclusions from.
 Computational methods can sort and classify accurately and allow scholars to concentrate on interpretation.
-Had Manly and Rickert had an automatic system to sort variants they would have been unlikely to have been confused by the witnesses carrying archetypal variation.
-However, despite their correct identification of four manuscript groups (a, b, c, d) based on their manual analysis, Manly and Rickert were not able to make sense of archetypal variation retained in separate lines of descent, a series of witnesses which we have termed O, and which do not represent a genetic group.
+Had Manly and Rickert had an automatic system to sort variants they would have been unlikely to have been confused by the witnesses carrying archetypal variation (Bordalejo and Robinson 2019).
+However, despite their correct identification of four manuscript groups (a, b, c, d) based on their manual analysis, Manly and Rickert were not able to make sense of archetypal variation retained in separate lines of descent, a series of witnesses which Robison has termed O, and which do not represent a genetic group.